-Second of all, try skipping the whole problem by tossing the cooked pasta with a bit of oil, then covering it and storing it at room temperature.
+A trick I use is tossing the cooked pasta with a bit of oil, then covering it and storing it at room temperature.
 It will retain a perfect al-dente texture without any extra effort.
 If you do boil the pasta ahead of time, this is really going to be the fastest, most satisfying dinner in the history of ever.

 I’ve made this with a couple variations already, all with fabulous results.
 I’ve tried it with blanched cauliflower florets in place of the greens (or in addition to the greens), and with sundried tomatoes added at the sour cream stage.

 I’m not sure I would have thought to make a pasta sauce with a sour cream, bacon and garlic base on my own, but no worries.
 Chef John did it for me!

 Click play ▶️ below and watch me make this lovely little dish.
 It may be hot outside, but we’re gonna eat well!

 1 pound (16 ounces) dried gluten free rotini pasta (my favorite brand is Barilla)